MORGAN'S POINT RANCH

 Most of the time, our litters are sold by deposit before the dogs are bred.

 A $500 deposit is required to reserve your puppy.
 This will go towards the balance, which is due upon pick up.
-Your deposit is your commitment, and is non refundable.
-It is important that you are sure and ready for a puppy.

 You must choose to deposit on either a male or female.
 You may switch gender, but only behind other depositors on the list.